Jason-Hargrove/100-days-of-code-part-2/README.md

 # 100 Days Of Code - logs

+### Day 36: April 30, 2022

+**Today's Progress:** Restarted MongoDB University.
+Finished chapter 1, intro to Atlas and MongoDB shell.

+**Thoughts:** I dropped the ball on this one.
+Think I was more than half way through the first time.
+Her we go again, chasing that certification.

 ### Day 35: April 29, 2022

 **Today's Progress:** Azure role based access control and locks.